ethereum-optimism/design-docs/protocol/superchainerc20/L1-native-factory.md

 Factories will live in each L2 as a predeploy on the same address, which is crucial to achieving the same address for `OptimismSuperchainERC20`s across chains.

-If the same address for the `OptimismSuperchainERC20` on L1 is also needed, then the address at which the predeploy is initialized should match the factory's L1 address.

 **Creation method**

 The `OptimismSuperchainERC20` addresses should be independent of the implementations. `CREATE` was discarded due to nonce dependability, and `CREATE2` was discarded because of its dependence on the creation code.
 For these reasons, the factory should use `CREATE3`.